sundamu/q-cli-botgroup/README.md

    cp .env.example .env
    ```

-4. Edit `.env` with your AWS credentials and configuration
+4. Edit `.env` with your configuration

 5. Start the backend server:
    ```